rickiebrick13-lgtm/Enclave-Local/README.md

 ## What it does

-- `app.py` provides an interactive web dashboard for entering requirements, attaching reference files (for design system and architecture mirroring), and generating a **compiled prompt** envelope.
+- Provides an interactive web dashboard for entering requirements, attaching reference files (for design system and architecture mirroring), and generating a **compiled prompt** envelope.
-- `runner.py` ingests the compiled payload, executes local `.gguf` AI models entirely offline via `llama-cpp-python`, writes files into `sandbox_outputs/<project_name>`, and validates generated code with autonomous self-repair.
+- Ingests the compiled payload, executes local `.gguf` AI models entirely offline via `llama-cpp-python`, writes files into `sandbox_outputs/<project_name>`, and validates generated code with autonomous self-repair.
-- `e2e_runner.py` is a convenience driver that runs the entire end-to-end cycle and prints the audit summary.
+- Is a convenience driver that runs the entire end-to-end cycle and prints the audit summary.

 ## Requirements

 - Python 3.11+ (tested in the local workspace with Python 3.14)
 - A local `.gguf` AI model file (e.g., `gemma4-12b.gguf`, `qwen2.5-7b-instruct.gguf`, or `gemma-2-9b-it.gguf`) placed directly in the `models/` directory.
 - Included `gemma4:12b` in models directory.
-- Copy `cred.env.example` to `cred.env` and set strong `FLASK_SECRET_KEY` / `JWT_SECRET` values (32+ chars).
-- Install runtime dependencies with `pip install -r requirements.txt`

 ## Running the Web Dashboard